Marine Science Teen Internship Program

 - Explore a variety of careers and make valuable connections with Museum professionals and community members.

-- Earn $17/hr as a marine science educator during the June/July portion of the internship.
+- Become a paid Museum employee during the summer portion of the internship.

 When does the internship take place?